SvenGroot/Ookii.CommandLine/docs/Tutorial.md

 ```

 There are two differences to spot from the earlier version: the usage syntax now says `tutorial read`
-before the arguments, indicating you have to use the command, and there is no automatic "-Version"
+before the arguments, indicating you have to use the command, and there is no automatic `-Version`
-argument, since that would be redundant with the "version" command.
+argument, since that would be redundant with the `version` command.

 ## Command options